Originally Published on 6/5/2020

-An example of this is helping to improve alignment and flexibility while performing Warrior II pose..
+An example of this is helping to improve alignment and flexibility while performing Warrior II pose.

 Standing in a sling suspended above the floor, an advanced yogi will need to recruit a new level of core muscle stabilization and balance to control any wobbling.

 The sling is generally hung from the ceiling, about three feet off the ground.
 Practitioners are able to feel supported in backbends and in partial inversions such as the downward-facing dog.

-However there are also many adaptations of traditional asana that allow you to practice suspended in the air.
+However, there are also many adaptations of traditional asana that allow you to practice suspended in the air.

 So Is It Better Than Floor Yoga?

 Aerial yoga classes and studios are opening all over the world, bringing the benefits of the yoga practice to a new setting.
 Through the use of the yoga swing, practitioners are able to go deeper into poses, challenging their flexibility in a safe manner.
 Along with building core strength and balance during static holds and transitions, it also strengthens the arms and legs.

 Another benefit that is relatively unknown is that it provides the action of pulling, a movement that is lacking in normal floor yoga.